The 30-Second Pitch

 from llama_index.llms.openai import OpenAI

-# Assume we have separate indexes for different data sources
+# Assume we persisted separate indexes for different data sources earlier

 # Create Query Engines for each domain